 Ever feel like something is biting you, but you can’t see anything there?
-Chances are you’ve been attacked by no-see-ums.
+Chances are no-see-ums have bitten you.

 These tiny, biting midges are nearly invisible to the naked eye but deliver an annoying bite that can leave you with an irritating welt.

-No-see-ums tend to come out at dawn and dusk to feed, and they love warm, humid weather.
+No-see-ums come out at dawn and dusk to feed and love warm, humid weather.
 The good news is that there are some natural ways to get rid of these pests.

 In this article, you’ll learn how to make your yard less inviting to no-see-ums.
 We’ll also discuss natural remedies to help control them.

-By following these tips, you can enjoy being outside without constantly swatting away invisible attackers.
+Following these tips, you can enjoy being outside without constantly swatting invisible attackers away.

 Identification

-No-see-ums, also known as biting midges, are tiny insects that can deliver an annoying bite.
-At only 1-3 millimeters in size, these little pests are hard to spot, hence the name “no-see-ums.”
+No-see-ums, or biting midges, are tiny insects that can deliver an annoying bite.
+At only 1-3 millimeters, these little pests are hard to spot, hence the name “no-see-ums.”

 No-see-ums are found near bodies of water like lakes, streams, pools, and marshes.
 The females need a blood meal to reproduce, so they feed on humans and animals [1].